Demand-Driven Infrastructure with AWS Auto Scaling - Designing and Optimizing Scaling Policies

 Designing Scaling Policies

 Target tracking scaling is the most recommended policy.
 Simply set a target value such as 70% CPU utilization or 1,000 ALB requests per minute, and Auto Scaling automatically adjusts capacity.
+Internally, it auto-generates two CloudWatch Alarms (one for scale-out, one for scale-in) and incrementally adjusts instances as metrics deviate from the target.
 Predictive scaling uses ML to analyze the past 14 days of traffic patterns and pre-provisions capacity based on predicted future demand.
 For a pattern where traffic surges every morning at 9 AM, it begins scaling out at 8:50 AM.
 Warm pools keep instances pre-initialized from an AMI with application startup completed, ready to be placed into service immediately when scale-out occurs.
+Step scaling lets you configure different scaling amounts based on the degree of metric deviation—for example, adding 1 instance above 70% CPU and 3 instances above 90%—making it well-suited for graduated responses.

 Predictive Scaling and Scheduled Scaling

 Predictive scaling uses machine learning to analyze the past 14 days of metric patterns, predicting future demand and executing scaling actions in advance.
 It complements the reaction delay of target tracking policies (several minutes from metric collection to instance startup completion), enabling response to sudden traffic spikes.
 Scheduled scaling pre-provisions capacity for predictable demand changes, such as before daily business hours begin or at sale start times.
 Combining predictive and scheduled scaling is effective: predictive scaling covers regular patterns while scheduled scaling handles event-driven demand.
+Predictive scaling offers a forecast-only mode, letting you verify prediction accuracy without actually scaling before enabling it in production.
 To gain a deeper understanding of scaling design and implementation, specialized books on Amazon are a useful resource.

 Cost Optimization with Auto Scaling